HOMEABOUT USCONTACT USVOLUNTEERBECOME A MEMBER

 Singulair's FDA Approved Label carries a "WARNING/PRECAUTION" about NEUROPSYCHIATRIC SIDE EFFECTS AND SYSTEMIC EOSINOPHILIA sometimes presenting with clinical features of VASCULITIS consistent with Churg-Strauss syndrome.

-Neuropsychiatric events have been reported in adult, adolescent, and pediatric patients taking SINGULAIR.
-Post-marketing reports with SINGULAIR use include:
+Neuropsychiatric events have been reported in adult, adolescent, and pediatric patients taking SINGULAIR including:

-agitation, aggressive behavior or hostility, anxiousness, depression, disorientation [confusion], dream abnormalities, hallucinations, insomnia, irritability, restlessness, somnambulism [sleep walking], suicidal thinking and behavior (including suicide), and tremor.
+agitation, aggressive behavior or hostility, anxiousness, depression, disorientation (confusion), disturbance in attention, dream abnormalities (bad/vivid dreams), hallucinations, insomnia (trouble sleeping), irritability, memory impairment, obsessive-compulsive symptoms, restlessness, somnambulism (sleep walking), suicidal thinking and behavior (including suicide), tic, and tremor.

 The clinical details of some post-marketing reports involving SINGULAIR appear consistent with a drug induced effect.
 Patients and prescribers should be alert for neuropsychiatric events.
 Patients should be instructed to notify their prescriber if these changes occur.
 Prescribers should carefully evaluate the risks and benefits of continuing treatment with SINGULAIR if such events occur.